 - 1. Demonstrate that the condition(s) causing failure, dismissal, or withdrawal have been corrected so that the student is able to complete the program.
-If the student left the program on 'probation' status, the student, if readmitted, will remain on 'probation' status. - 2.
-Completion of required coursework in the case of academic failure.
-For academic failure, the student is required to complete at least one semester of 12 semester credit hours in the Fall and Spring semesters and receive a grade of at least a "C" in each course.
-These courses must be approved by the Director of Nursing or Program Coordinator and should be included in the Nursing curriculum. - 3.
+If the student left the program on 'probation' status, the student, if readmitted, will remain on 'probation' status. - 3.
 It is at the Admission and Retention Committee's discretion to include appropriate stipulations for readmission. - 4.
 Readmission is dependent upon availability of positions in the class. - 5.
 Students must meet all current admission criteria. - 6.
-Students with an admission to another nursing program, prior to admission to ECC nursing, are not eligible for readmission to the ECC Nursing Program should they be unsuccessful or withdraw.
+Students with an admission to another practical nursing program, prior to admission to ECC practical nursing program, are not eligible for readmission to the ECC Practical Nursing Program should they be unsuccessful or withdraw.